kongware/ftor/README.md

 ### Expressiveness

-I think that fixed-point combinators and anonymous recursive functions are good candidates for testing the expressiveness of a type system.
+I think that fixed-point combinators and anonymous recursion are good candidates for testing the expressiveness of a type system.
 I chose the simplified version of the `Y` combinator for this practice and since Javascript is a strictly evaluated language, I have to implement the eta-expanded version:

 ```Javascript
 const fix = Fun(